-Ananda Buddha Vihar is a temple almost on the highest point of the hill.
-Surrounded by gardens and a man made pool with a Buddha statue standing in between and another meditating in front of it, this place looks serene.
-You have to climb the stares to reach the main entrance of the temple that has beautifully carved wooden doors.
+The Ananda Buddha Vihar is a temple almost at the highest point of the hill.
+Surrounded by gardens and a man-made pool with a Buddha statue standing in between and another meditating in front of it, this place looks serene.
+You have to climb the stairs to reach the main entrance of the temple which has beautifully carved wooden doors.
 Inside the hall is a huge hall with tall glass windows that gives a view of the city around.

 On the altar sits an idol of Buddha in Golden color with the corridor leading you to it in the Chaitya shape.
-Below this hall is a mediation hall that is open only to those who want to do mediation in solitude.
-A group of Bikhshus lives here in the residential quarters and run this place.
-I found most of them from Bengal and around.
+Below this hall is a meditation hall that is open only to those who want to do meditation in solitude.
+A group of Bhikshus lives here in the residential quarters and runs this place.
+I found most of them in Bengal and around.
 They run a small shop that sells Buddhist literature.
 And would be happy to tell you about Buddhism and its tenets.
-There was an attempt to take me into the fold, but after a little effort they let it go.
+There was an attempt to take me into the fold, but after a little effort, they let it go.

 Mata Amritananmayi’s Math

 Close to Ananda Buddha Vihar is Mata Amritananmayi’s Math.
-I am no follower of any of these new age Swamis.
+I am no follower of any of these new-age Swamis.
 But I don’t mind visiting the beautiful temples they build.
-This math has a small Shiva temple on top of another peak on hill.
+This math has a small Shiva temple on top of another peak on the hill.
 I love visiting this temple built in a typical Kerala style, the home state of the founder.
-A huge brass lamp stands in front of temple and idols in black adorn the off white walls.
+Huge brass lampstands in front of the temple and idols in black adorn the off-white walls.

-Main idol has a front face of a Devi and at the back is Shiva’s face.
-Other two sides have Ganesh and Karthik’s faces.
-A board at temple tells that this is representation of Kundalini Shakti at the Mooladhara Chakra within our body.
-There is school surrounding the temple.
-Here again a bigger attempt was made to convert me to a devotee of the commune.
-But the Swami ji who was trying to convert me could never explain me why I should join in.
+The main idol has a front face of a Devi and at the back is Shiva’s face.
+The other two sides have Ganesh and Karthik’s faces.
+A board at the temple tells us that this is a representation of Kundalini Shakti at the Mooladhara Chakra within our body.
+There is a school surrounding the temple.
+Here again, a bigger attempt was made to convert me to a devotee of the commune.
+But the Swami Ji who was trying to convert me could never explain to me why I should join in.
 Except saying Amma is something different and everyone should devote their life at her feet.

 Well, I think all of us have the same Jiva and hence the same potential inside us.
 There is no need to seek salvation at someone else’s feet.
 I would be willing to take knowledge and guidance from those who can provide it.
 But blind devotion is not my cup of tea.

-Roaming around the hill you can see some big bungalows, some small shops and zig zag roads and streets.
-It looks like a locality in hill station rather than a part of the Deccan.
-To me these were surprise discoveries for the first time.
-But next two times I could take people around the place and show them around.
+Roaming around the hill you can see some big bungalows, some small shops, and zig-zag roads and streets.
+It looks like a locality in a hill station rather than a part of the Deccan.
+To me, these were surprising discoveries for a first-time visit.
+But the next two times I could take people around the place and show them around.
 If someone knows Secunderabad well, it would be interesting to go there.
 And guess some prominent buildings from the top.